 - work from offices but also in the community at places like schools, rest homes and marae.

 There are no specific entry requirements to become a health promoter.
-However, employers prefer you to have a health promotion qualification such as a New Zealand Certificate in Public Health and Health Promotion (Level 5).
+However, employers often prefer you to have a health promotion qualification such as a New Zealand Certificate in Public Health and Health Promotion (Level 5).

 - public health